 It could be Twitter, LinkedIn, or your own mailing list for a newsletter, depending on which channel your target audience is most likely to use.

 Even though you have to play by their rules and algorithms on social media sites, you have direct access to your audience, and that's super valuable.

 So it is worth spending a few months to curate your first 100 people to stay super close with.
 These people should be curated carefully based on your goal (back in Chapter 4).
 Could be your target audience or your support group.

 Even if you just have 10 or 20 to start with, you can already start sharing valuable content.
 The key is to be present, be consistent, and be helpful.
 When you're on Twitter or LinkedIn, it is not just about posting, there is also interacting with people, replying to their posts, and cheering and mentioning each other to make each other successful.
 You should treat everyone like your friends in real life.

 When you do the right things, your audience will grow gradually.

-Building a mailing list is more difficult than curating a Twitter audience because people have to agree to give over their email address and reading time slots.
+All in all, building a mailing list is a lot more difficult than curating a Twitter audience because people have to agree to give over their email address and reading time slots.
 However, as we know the harder it is, the more rewarding it is.
 Newsletters via a mailing list are your surest way to reach your audience without distraction, it is the ultimate distribution channel that everyone wants.